semgr8ns/semgr8s/docs/concept.md

     --8<-- "charts/semgr8s/templates/service.yaml"
     ```

-The application logic is written in Python, exposed via [cheroot](https://github.com/cherrypy/cheroot) webserver for performance, using [flask](https://github.com/pallets/flask/) framework for simplicity and maintainability, packaged in minimal container image based on [Alpine](https://hub.docker.com/_/alpine) and deployed as securely configured single Pod with configurable number of replicas (default: *2*) for scalability and availability.
+The application logic is written in Python, exposed via [cheroot](https://github.com/cherrypy/cheroot) webserver for performance, using [flask](https://github.com/pallets/flask/) framework for simplicity and maintainability, packaged in a minimal container image based on [Alpine](https://hub.docker.com/_/alpine) and deployed as securely configured single Pod with configurable number of replicas (default: *2*) for scalability and availability.
 The core functionality of rule validation against admission requests is implemented by directly integrating [Semgrep](https://github.com/semgrep/semgrep).

 The Semgr8s application logic performs the following core functions: